Ulrich Wernitz: With the Geschwaderstab of JG 54

+On the Eastern Front

+In September 1943, Wernitz was transferred again to 3.
+Staffel, which was still under command of Eisenach.
+Command of I. Gruppe had been transferred to Hauptmann Walter Nowotny which was then based at the airbase Schatalowka, present-day Shatalovo air base, 40 km southeast of Smolensk.
+Here, Wernitz claimed a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter shot down on 15 September.
+Two days later, the Gruppe moved to Vitebsk.
+On combat missions, he frequently flew as wingman to Otto Kittel.

+On 22 June 1940, Soviet forces launched Operation Bagration, the offensive which shattered the German front line on the Eastern Front, leading to the subsequent isolation of 300,000 German soldiers in the Courland Pocket.
+In consequence, I. Gruppe relocated to Polotsk, located approximately 95 km northwest of Vitebsk.
+Here, the Gruppe supported the German forces fighting on the left wing of Army Group Centre.
+Two days later, Wernitz became an "ace-in-a-day" for the first time when he claimed two Yak-9 fighters, two Il-2 ground-attack aircraft and a single Bell P-39 Airacobra fighter shot down.

-Wernitz claimed his 82nd aerial victory, a Petlyakov Pe-2 shot down on 28 August 1944.
+On 2 August, I. Gruppe moved to an makeshift airfield at Šķirotava, located approximately 10 km southeast of Riga.
+Here on 28 August, Wernitz claimed his 82nd aerial victory, a Petlyakov Pe-2 shot down.
 He then fell ill in September.
-During his convalescence, Feldwebel (Sergeant) Wernitz, was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 29 October 1944, and the German Cross in Gold (Deutsches Kreuz in Gold) on 1 January 1945.
+During his convalescence, Wernitz, was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 29 October 1944 for 82 aerial victories claimed.
+On 1 January 1945, Wernitz also received the German Cross in Gold (Deutsches Kreuz in Gold).

 He returned to his unit in early February 1945, which at the time was fighting in the Courland Pocket.
 He was then appointed Staffelführer (squadron leader) of 3.
 Staffel of JG 54 and claimed 19 further aerial victories, including eight on 8 March 1945.
 On 26 March 1945, Wernitz was credited with his 100th aerial victory.
 He was the 100th Luftwaffe pilot to achieve the century mark.

 Later life

 Following World War II, Wernitz served in the German Air Force of the Federal Republic of Germany, retiring with the rank of Oberstleutnant (Lieutenant Colonel).
 He died on 23 December 1980.